What Does It Take to Be the CTO of a Startup?

 A CTO provides their team with the technology stack they need to build their product and guide the overall technical vision.
 Understanding the technical requirements of a project is what's important here; a good CTO who understands the problem they are trying to solve.
 They also oversee the company's hardware and server infrastructure and manage which the internal technologies are adopted and deprecated.

 A startup operating effectively requires it to be like a well-oiled-machine.
 A CTO contributes heavily to this by shaping how the technical sides of a project and managed, striving for a well-defined process that is proven to bring results.
-Whether it’s Scrum, Agile, or whatever software development methodology a CTO wants to deploy, how a product is developed is one of the most important things they can shape to ensure development runs smoothly.
+Whether it’s Scrum, Agile or Lean, or whatever software development methodology a CTO wants to deploy, how a product is developed is one of the most important things they can shape to ensure development runs smoothly.
 A CTO who has a firm grasp on operations is what's required to ensure the business can run smoothly.

 A CTO needs to be constantly tracking performance in order to maintain the productivity of their team.
 In a startup environment, the CTO should be a person that can work closely with developers, understanding where they are finding success, and where they need work.
 In a lean team found in a startup, it’s essential to understand where positive results are coming from, and how to sustain them long-term.